 There are many ways to create a culture of passion and ownership.
 Here are just a few:

-- Give people access to the decision-making process
+- Transparency.
+Give people visibility into the decision-making process

-- Provide spaces that facilitate collaboration and make sure managers are collaborative with their employees
+- Collaboration.
+Provide spaces that facilitate collaboration and make sure managers are collaborative with their employees

-- Community – establish a tight-knit community within your organization – bring people together to get to know each other, make them feel at home, make sure that executives mingle often with the rest of the organization’s employees, make sure people have fun in addition to working hard
+- Community.
+Establish a tight-knit community within your organization, bringing people together to get to know each other, make them feel at home, make sure that executives mingle often with the rest of the organization’s employees, make sure people have fun in addition to working hard

-- Training and education – offer thorough education about the organization, history, etc, and commit to updating that education frequently; offer training and courses so people have opportunities to learn more about their jobs and build upon their job skills; offer resources for further education
+- Training and education.
+Offer thorough education about the industry, organization, its history, clients, etc, and commit to updating that education frequently.
+Offer courses so employees have opportunities to learn more about their jobs and build upon their job skills and offer resources for further education

-- Be loyal to your employees – they will reward you with the same
+- Loyalty.
+Be loyal to your employees – they will reward you with the same

 These are just a few ways to introduce people and programs that will create a culture of passion.
-They are easily applicable to smaller organizations, but employing them on a larger scale is more difficult.
-We know it is possible and have seen it in action, but it requires company-wide participation – it won’t be successful if everyone is not on board.
+They are easily applicable to smaller organizations, but employing them on a larger scale may prove more difficult.
+We know it is possible and have seen it in action, but it requires company-wide participation.
+It won’t be successful if everyone is not on board.

-What methods do you employ build a company culture of ownership and passion?
+What methods do you employ to build a company culture of ownership and passion?